 On way to Bhim Chandi, we were treated to the fields of Marigold flowers.
-The rich yellow and saffron color looked vibrant against the green of earth and blue of the sky.
-I figured out where do all the flowers for Varanasi temples come from.
+The rich yellow and saffron color looked vibrant against the green of the earth and blue of the sky.
+I figured out where all the flowers for Varanasi temples come from.

 The Shiva temple at Bhimchandi Padav is known as Chandikeshwar Mahadev temple.
-The temple is quite similar to Kardameshwar temple.
+The temple is quite similar to the Kardameshwar temple.
 Chandikeshwar Mahadev temple is also a narrow tall temple with stone carved Shikhara.
 The temple is as small as it can get but it stands next to a huge tank.
 The tank here is called Gandharva Sagar Kund or simple Gandheshwara.